minio/docs/source/reference/minio-server/settings/core.rst

 You **must** set this value before you first start the server pool nodes.
 The stripe size selected for the first server pool becomes a baseline minimum for any additional server pools.

-You **cannot** change the erasure set stripe size once the deployment starts.
+You **cannot** change the erasure set stripe size after the cluster has been initialized.

 **Do not** deploy custom stripe sizes into production without first validating in lower environments using a mix of performance, stress, and real-workload tests.